 Bree is open about her past and shares her transformative story publicly in hopes of helping others, “I show my scars just so others can see that they can heal too”, says Bree.

-A bold personality that’s made for television, Bree has extensive on-camera experience and appears often on her local news and talk shows.
+A bold personality that’s made for television, Bree has extensive on-camera experience and appears often on her local news and talk shows talking about houseplants.
 She also hosts her own series on KDAF/CW33, A Seat at the Table with Bree.

 Famed plant and interior stylist Hilton Carter calls Bree his “plant bestie” and this groundbreaking young business woman is getting a lot of star attention.
 She’s been featured twice in Forbes about the challenges of being a Black business women and spreading love through her brand.
 She’s also been covered in Paper City, Dallas Observer, Martha Stewart, Houston Chronicle, D Magazine, plus countless other publications recognizing her entrepreneurial and community achievements.